Yehuda Elkana: Life and career

-He taught at Harvard University, and was a Fellow of the Center for Advanced Study in the Behavioral Sciences, Stanford University (1973–1974), a Visiting Fellow at All Souls College, Oxford (1977–1978), a visiting researcher at the Einstein Papers Project at Caltech and was Director of the Cohn Institute for the History and Philosophy of Science and Ideas at Tel Aviv University from 1981 to 1991.
-In 1985 he established the Interdisciplinary Program for Outstanding Students at Tel Aviv University.
+He has taught at Harvard University, and has been a Fellow of the Center for Advanced Study in the Behavioral Sciences, Stanford University (1973–1974), a Visiting Fellow at All Souls College, Oxford (1977–1978), a visiting researcher at the Einstein Papers Project at Caltech and was Director of the Cohn Institute for the History and Philosophy of Science and Ideas at Tel Aviv University from 1981 to 1991.
+In 1985, he established the Interdisciplinary Program for Outstanding Students at Tel Aviv University.
 He led this special program for fostering excellence until 1994.
-From 1995 to 1999 he was professor of Theory of Science at ETH Zurich.
+From 1995 to 1999, he was a professor of Theory of Science at ETH Zurich.
 He was a permanent fellow at the Institute for Advanced Study, Berlin (Wissenschaftskolleg Berlin).

-Elkana was a corresponding member of the International Academy for the History of Science as well as, since 1997, member of the Science Board of Advisors of the Collegium Helveticum in Zürich.
+Elkana was a corresponding member of the International Academy for the History of Science as well as, since 1997, a member of the Science Board of Advisors of the Collegium Helveticum in Zürich.
 He was a co-founder and editor of the scientific journal Science in Context.

-During his tenure at the Wissenschaftskolleg in 2009/10 he began to work on a global initiative to reform undergraduate university curricula, in order to tackle the problems he outlined in earlier public appearances.
-This resulted in the foundation of the Curriculum Reform Forum.
+During his tenure at the Berlin Institute for Advanced Study in 2009/10, he began to work on a global initiative to reform undergraduate university curricula, to tackle the problems he outlined in earlier public appearances.
+This led to the establishment of the Curriculum Reform Forum.
 Until shortly before his death he worked with his co-author Hannes Klöpper on his last major work entitled: "Die Universität im 21.
 Jahrhundert: Für eine neue Einheit von Lehre, Forschung und Gesellschaft", which was published in October 2012.
 An English version is in the works.

 President of Central European University

 In 1999, Elkana began his tenure as President and Rector of the Central European University, succeeding Josef Jarab.
 The third rector of the university in nine years, Elkana held the post until being replaced in August 2009 by John Shattuck.
 Early in his tenure, Elkana came under fire for his handling of the dismissal of the head of the Program for Gender and Culture and the firing of a part-time professor in that program.
-Describing himself as a "lifelong feminist", Elkana said that while he understood the furor over the incident as he felt that women are often treated unfairly, his decision was sound.
+Describing himself as a "lifelong feminist", Elkana said that while he understood the furor over the incident, as he felt that women are often mistreated, his decision was sound.
 He oversaw the reorganization of the department of environmental sciences, halving the ratio of students to professors by both decreasing the number of students within the program and hiring additional professors.
-By the end of Elkana's term the Department of Environmental Sciences and Policy had become one of the most successful Departments at CEU in terms of the number of applicants and external research funding.
+By the end of Elkana's term, the Department of Environmental Sciences and Policy had become one of the most successful Departments at CEU in terms of the number of applicants and external research funding.